Addicted to Fentanyl

 - Injection (Sublimaze) administered in hospitals, sometimes alongside anesthetics, usually before and after surgeries.

-For the individual abusing the drug outside a hospital, the latter is especially dangerous because there is a tiny margin between a therapeutic dose and a deadly dose.
+For the individual addicted to Fentanyl, or abusing the drug outside a hospital, the latter is especially dangerous because there is a tiny margin between a therapeutic dose and a deadly dose.

 Effects of Being Addicted to Fentanyl